street2geek/rovers/README.md

 This project was written using the Deno runtime in order to utilize TypeScript out of the box.

-cd into folder and run tests to see result.
+Cd into folder and run tests to log result.

 ### Prerequisites